Chart Color Schemes

 Avoca Beach shows excellent health outcomes based on AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are very low across all age groups.

 Private health cover is exceptionally high at approximately 61% of the total population (2,924 people), compared to the national average of 55.7%.
 The most common medical conditions are arthritis and asthma, affecting 7.1 and 6.4% of residents respectively.
-A significant majority, 73.8%, report being completely clear of medical ailments, slightly lower than the Greater Sydney average of 74.6%.
+A significant majority, 73.8%, report being completely free from medical ailments, slightly lower than the Greater Sydney average of 74.6%.
 Working-age residents have low chronic condition prevalence.
 The area has a higher proportion of seniors aged 65 and over at 21.1% (1,014 people), compared to Greater Sydney's 15.4%.
-Senior health outcomes are strong and align with national rankings for the general population.
+Health outcomes among seniors are strong and align with national rankings for the general population.

 Frequently Asked Questions - Health